yoon-thiri04/SmartLearn-OLMS-J2EE/README.md

 # SmartLearn

 ## Overview
 SmartLearn is an online learning platform for programming languages supports four user roles: Admin, Registered User, Student, and Instructor.
-Each role has specific functionalities to manage and participate in courses efficiently.
+Each role has specific functionalities to manage and participate in courses efficiently. **Demostration Video Available on Youtube!!**

 ## User Roles and Functionalities